INDUSTRY INSIGHTS

 We don’t have it all figured out, but if any of this resonates, here’s a question worth sitting with:

 Where in your workflow are people absorbing effort that the system should carry?
-And is the fix you’re reaching for aimed at the right layer?

 If any of this sparked a thought, a question, or a disagreement, we’d love to hear from you.